Costs & Financial Aid

 Many of our graduate departments offer additional scholarship or funding opportunities; contact your respective graduate program for more information.

 The Graduate Studies office and Graduate Student Society (GSS) offers two scholarships:

-The High Impact Doctoral Research Assistantship (HIDRA) award program is designed to recruit non-BYU originating PhD graduate students, and is therefore restricted to applicants whose undergraduate education was obtained at other institutions.
+The High Impact Doctoral Research Assistantship (HIDRA) award program is designed for faculty to recruit non-BYU originating PhD graduate students, and is therefore restricted to applicants whose undergraduate and master’s education was obtained at other institutions.
 The applicant must agree to be supervised by a faculty member who has an active research program.
 Faculty members are encouraged to use the HIDRA program to recruit high-quality applicants.